 You must positively identify the cannabis plant used in the manufacture of medicinal cannabis products and differentiate it from potential adulterants and substitutes using each of the following identification methods (section 10 of TGO 93):

 These identification methods must be suitably validated and performed on every batch of the cannabis plant.

-TGA guidance Identification of herbal materials and extracts relates to the identification of plant materials, such as cannabis plant, that do not have a monograph in a pharmacopoeial standard.
+TGA guidance Identification of herbal materials and extracts relates to the identification of plant materials, such as cannabis plant, that do not have a monograph in a pharmacopoeia recognised by the TGA.
 This guidance specifies that the macroscopic, microscopic, and chemical characteristics of the plant should be compared against either:

 - an authenticated reference specimen